-- Article 268 Duties levied by Union but collected and appropriated by the States

-- Will go directly to the States.

-- Stamp Duty

-- Excise Duty on medicinal and toilet preparations
+- Article 268 Duties levied by Union but collected and appropriated by the States - Will go directly to the States. - Stamp Duty - Excise Duty on medicinal and toilet preparations containing alcohol - Easy to identify the sole state entitled to collect and retain the revenue.

 - Article 269 Taxes levied and collected by the Union but assigned to the States

-- Collected all over the country by the Union, and
+- Collected all over the country by the Union

 - Distributed in accordance with the law made by the Parliament

+- Entire revenue would go to the States

 - For example

 - Succession Duty

 - Estate Duty

 - Central Sales Tax (added in 1956)